 “I bought these here earlier today, but when I got them home I discovered that one of them seems to have a hole in it.”

 Earlier today you bought a pair of gloves, but one of them had a hole in it.
 Now you've returned to the store where you bought the gloves.
-You want to explain your situation to a cashier who works there.
-You say:
+This is how you explain your situation to a cashier on duty.

 I bought these here earlier today, but when I got them home I discovered that one of them seems to have a hole in it.